SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ## What is an approval?

-Before we dive into the benefits of scaling approvals.
-It's worth establishing a baseline for what an approval is.
-Generally an approval is anytime you need someone else to check a piece of work you have done before it can be marked as done.
+Generally an approval is anytime you need someone else to check a piece of your work before it can be marked as done.

+Approvals can either be:
+* Ad hoc - you should follow the 'checked by' rule: [Do you use 'Checked by xxx'?](https://www.ssw.com.au/rules/checked-by-xxx/)
+* Recurring - these cause "approval hell" - you should use **approval scaling**

 ## Benefits of scaling approvals

-✅ Significant time savings for the person causing the bottlenecks (aka the "original approver")

-✅ Fewer bottlenecks for those seeking approval
+✅ Significant time savings for the person causing the bottlenecks (aka the "original approver") ✅ Fewer bottlenecks for those seeking approval
 ✅ Consistent and high-quality approvals

 ## Developing the system